Home / Career Guides / Physician Assistant (PA)

 Career shift

-Employment projections for physician assistants
+Employment projections

 Physician assistant career tips

-Understand the breadth of your practice
+Understand your practice scope

 • American Association of Physician Assistants (AAPA)